jamiegluk/Web-Audio-Editor-Test/README.md

 [Click to View App Online](https://testing.jamiegl.com/audioeditor/#).
 Test audio player.
 Demonstrates basic use of Web Audio API, Material Design and file drag-and-drop.

+## IMPORTANT

+**This project's code is old, from 2017; do not view this as an example of my current work.**

 This is simply a proof-of-concept and, as such, many features could be improved.
+I only update this project to resolve a failing build or security flaws.

 ## Setting up Build